March 1931 – February 20, 1934

 Mary Spencer was born in March 1931 to parents Alfred and Margaret (Welsche); she was their second child, following her older brother Alf, who was born in October 1929.
 After Mary came James (Jim) in 1933, Doreen in 1936 and William (Bill) in 1938, completing the Spencer family.

-In a poignant twist, it seems likely that Alfred and Margaret named their daughter Mary in memory of Alfred’s sister Mary, who had passed away at just 16 years old on 24 October 1918; she, too, had lived at 9 Coleridge Street when she died. (you can read Mary’s story in Morbus Cordis)
+In a poignant twist, it seems likely that Alfred and Margaret named their daughter Mary in memory of Alfred’s sister Mary, who had passed away at just 16 years old on 24 October 1918; she, too, had lived at 9 Coleridge Street when she died.

-Alfred and Margaret married on Wednesday, 26 December 1928 in All Saints Church, Newton Heath.
+Alfred and Margaret married on Wednesday, 26 December 1928 at All Saints Church, Newton Heath.
 At the time, they were both living on Coleridge Street, in an area they would call home for much of their lives.
 It was at 9 Coleridge Street that the Spencer’s lived in February 1934 when tragedy struck, cutting Mary’s young life cruelly short.

 There are no known pictures of Mary, only the memories passed down through the family – fragments of a life that, though brief, left a lasting impact on her older brother Alf.
 We can imagine that Mary’s early days were filled with the simple joys of childhood, playing with her older brother Alfred, perhaps helping to cradle baby Jim, and exploring the world with the boundless curiosity of a toddler.